IVSoftware/cursor-extravaganza/README.md

                     control.Cursor = Cursors.Default;
                     break;
             }
-            // Hack to redraw the cursor
-            var positionB4 = MousePosition;
+            // Hack to redraw the cursor when it returns to default. var positionB4 = MousePosition;
             Cursor.Position = new Point(positionB4.X + 1, positionB4.Y);
             Cursor.Position = positionB4;